alan-platform/alan-platform.github.io/pages/tutorials/ide-version-control.md

 ```

 - For a private repository, ask someone to add you as a collaborator.
+- Make sure that the repository does not contain the `./deployments` directory.
+	If it does: remove it and add `/deployments/*` to the `.gitignore` file. *
 - Then, run the following commands from the **Terminal** in the Alan IDE environment:

 ```sh